Cedar Summit Creamery

 Pint returnable glass bottles

-Plain, Vanilla and Raspberry quart returnable glass bottles
+Plain and Vanilla quart returnable glass bottles

 Bent River Camembert-Style Cheese

 Good Thunder (washed with Surly Bender Beer)

 The Alemar Cheese Company of Mankato uses Cedar Summit Farm milk to produce their amazing cheeses.

 Cedar Summit Farm serves many community cooperatives, health food and natural food stores in the Minneapolis-St. Paul area, as well as the wider Minnesota, Wisconsin and Michigan area.
 In addition, we sell products at our Farm Store located near the intersection of Scott County Road 2 and 15, just North of New Prague.
 Make sure to visit us at the Downtown St. Paul Farmer’s Market from April thru November!